 You have been suffering without an end in sight and are upset about being trapped by pain.
 You need to do something different.
 I have witnessed hundreds of patients become pain free over a period ranging from 6 weeks to several years.
 The DOC process is a framework intended to organize your thoughts and enable you to create your own solution.
 This first stage lays the foundation for your journey.

 - It’s a complex neurological problem.

 - Mental and physical pain are processed in a similar manner.

 - Understanding Pain: What to Do About it in Five Minutes – A concise overview of chronic pain.

 - The writing is the foundation for the rest of the process.
 Begin today.

-- There almost 1000 research papers that document its effectiveness.
+- There are over 2000 research papers documenting its effectiveness.

 - Drawing attention to a sensation connects you with the present moment.

 - It’s the cornerstone of the solving your pain

 - Real changes won’t occur without adequate sleep